riot/riot.github.io/documentation.md

 </template>
 ```

-The `<template>` tag will be just used to wrap a html fragment that depends on a Riot.js directive, this feature is available [also for loops](#fragments-loops)
+The `<template>` tag will be just used to wrap a html fragment that depends on a Riot.js directive, this feature is also available for [loops](#fragments-loops)

 ## Loops

-Loops are implemented with `each` attribute as follows:
+Loops are implemented with the `each` attribute as follows:

 ```html
 <my-component>